rosswf/rossw-blog/content/Python/pycon-us-2021.md

 If you are going to use a front-end framework such as React or Vue it definitely makes sense to go with FastAPI but if you just want to build a web app with python, HTML, CSS and JS then I'd say Flask still has it's place.
 This opinion might change once I start using FastAPI but only time will tell.
 Let me know what your thoughts are.

 ---

-*At the time of writing this the talks are not available on youtube.
-Once they are I'll be providing links to each talk.*

 ### Final Thoughts